-Click image to download our Statehouse-to-Prison Pipeline: 132nd General Assembly report.
+Click image to download Ohio’s Statehouse-to-Prison Pipeline: 133rd General Assembly (2019-2020) report.

 Ohio’s General Assembly has a serious mass incarceration problem.
 Each year, legislators of both parties introduce laws that create new crimes or extend the scope of existing laws and lengthen prison and jail sentences.
 This is the Statehouse-to-Prison Pipeline.

-- Read our 2017 Statehouse-to-Prison Pipeline Report
+- Read 2017 Statehouse-to-Prison Pipeline Report

 - Read 2015 Statehouse-to-Prison Pipeline Midsession Update Report